iterative/dvc.org/content/docs/user-guide/analytics.md

 any execution.
 They will fail immediately and silently if you have no network connection.

-DVC's analytics are sent throughout DVC's proxy to Google Analytics over HTTPS.
+DVC's analytics are sent through DVC's proxy to Google Analytics over HTTPS.

 ## Opting out